jaggsk/basic-ml-workflows-sklearn/README.md

-# saam-database-ml-workflows-sklearn
+# ml-workflows-sklearn
-A series of workflows to fit machine learning algorithms to the dhi consortium saam database.
+A series of workflows to fit machine learning algorithms to a binary classification outcome database.
 All scripts are created in python and utilise the sklearn modules.